 Recent developments in vaccines for COVID-19 and accelerated distribution have revealed something of a light at the end of the tunnel.
 However, it will still take time to fully move on from this pandemic.
 Even if we do approach what experts call “herd immunity,” some individuals will still be susceptible to contracting and/or transmitting the virus.
 As such, your office reopening strategy must include efforts to ensure the ongoing health and safety of your employees, guests, and customers.
-Performing regular surface cleaning and disinfection should play a role here, but no COVID-19 defense plan is complete without proper air filtration.
+An effective disinfectant sprayer and regular surface cleaning should play an ongoing role, but no COVID-19 defense plan is complete without proper air filtration.
 More specifically, experts recommend that facilities use air filters with MERV ratings of at least 13 to mitigate the risk of COVID-19 spread.
 Here’s why.

 First, let’s review why air filtration is a key component of combatting COVID-19 in any facility.
 Over the course of this pandemic, researchers have discovered that COVID-19 primarily spreads via airborne and aerosolized (i.e. hanging in the air) particles, as well as respiratory droplets.
-In other words, the virus most easily spreads from one person to the next in enclosed environments with minimal air circulation and/or filtration.
+Since the virus can easily spread in environments with minimal air circulation, an effective filtration system should be combined with a proven disinfectant for coronavirus for maximum impact.
 The more you can do to keep your air clean and flowing, the more you can prevent droplets and particles carrying this virus from making the rounds inside your office.
-Air filtration and air disinfection for coronavirus (i.e. electrostatic spraying) make up the two main ways to keep your air COVID-19-free.
+Coronavirus disinfection using electrostatic spraying, combined with improved air filtration, will better protect your office against COVID-19 by cleaning the air more effectively and moving that clean air throughout your facility.

 Before we can articulate why MERV 13 (or higher) is the standard for COVID-19 air filtration, we must explain what MERV stands for.
 “MERV” is the acronym for Minimum Efficiency Reporting Value, a rating from 1 to 16 that is used by air filter manufacturers to gauge a filter’s efficiency for capturing particles of smaller and smaller sizes.
 The lower a filter’s MERV rating, the less adept it is at apprehending particles in the air between 0.3 and 10 microns in diameter.
 Conversely, a higher MERV rating means a filter can remove a greater number of smaller particles on average.